+Hollyhock flowers Photo courtesy of NetPS Plant Finder

+Ornamental Features

-Halo Cerise Hollyhock flowers Photo courtesy of NetPS Plant Finder Ornamental Features Halo Cerise Hollyhock features bold spikes of hot pink round flowers with a purple ring rising above the foliage from early to mid summer.
+Hollyhock features bold spikes of pink round flowers with cherry red eyes rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
+Its large tomentose round leaves remain green in color throughout the season.

+Landscape Attributes

-Its tomentose lobed leaves remain green in color throughout the season.
-Landscape Attributes Halo Cerise Hollyhock is an herbaceous perennial with a rigidly upright and towering form.
+Hollyhock is an herbaceous perennial with a rigidly upright and towering form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a high maintenance plant that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Disease - Self-Seeding Halo Cerise Hollyhock is recommended for the following landscape applications; 5020 Texas Drive Kalamazoo, MI 49009 Phone: 269-345-1195 Fax: 269-345-8930 wedels.com
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Disease - Self-Seeding

+Hollyhock is recommended for the following landscape applications;

+5020 Texas Drive Kalamazoo, MI 49009 Phone: 269-345-1195 Fax: 269-345-8930 wedels.com